-Sales to customers located outside the U.S. accounted for 39.7% of our revenue in fiscal year 2010 46.4% of our revenue in fiscal year 2011 and 49.3% of our revenue for the six months ended March 30, 2012.
+Sales to customers located outside the U.S. accounted for 47.2%, 46.4% and 39.7% of our revenue for the fiscal years 2012, 2011 and 2010, respectively.
 We expect that revenue from international sales will continue to be a significant part of our total revenue.
 Because the majority of our foreign sales are denominated in U.S. dollars, our products become less price-competitive in countries with currencies that are low or are declining in value against the U.S. dollar.
 Also, we cannot be sure that our international customers will continue to accept orders denominated in U.S. dollars.
 If they do not, our reported revenue and earnings will become more directly subject to foreign exchange fluctuations.
 Some of our customer purchase orders and agreements are governed by foreign laws, which may differ significantly from U.S. laws.
 We may be limited in our ability to enforce our rights under such agreements and to collect amounts owed to us.